Nekolike/Mappy/README.md

 Check the Changelog.txt for a full list of updates.
 This place only contains informations about the current progress I'd like to share

-**Update 14.01.2020 **
+**Update 15.01.2020**

-Mappy is getting better each day.
-It's still not the final version but I am getting there.
-I will put out v0.8 tomorrow which includes saving & loading multiple overlays.
-This will open up some possibilities like sharing or creating different overlays for different purposes.
-I am looking forward to the 1.0 release and the reaction from reddit.
+Couldn't get v0.8 out today because saving/loading seemed to work but it wasn't.
+I got it to work now but had no time to update.
+Mappy seems to be in a fairly v1.0-ish state, will have to think about it.
 Hope everyone is having a good start into the week :)

 # What can Mappy do?